Group of Four Trees (Jean Dubuffet): Commission

-The artist did not classify Group of Four Trees as a sculpture but rather as "unleashed graphisms" or "drawings which extend and expand in space".
-Dubuffet delivered a speech on 24 October 1972 on the occasion of the sculpture's installation where he discussed ways in which Group of Four Trees fit into his artistic practice during that time.
-He said: "I could not have hoped for a place better suited to this monument (...)
+According to Rockefeller, the Dubuffet sculpture was created "for the enjoyment of the downtown community" in Lower Manhattan.
+However, the work did not form part of the bank's art collection.
+Dubuffet placed the work within his Hourloupe cycle, describing it as "some wonderful or grotesque object[,] ... something rumbling and threatening with tragic overtones".
+He declined to call it a sculpture, characterizing it instead as a set of "unleashed graphisms" or "drawings which extend and expand in space".
+On 24 October 1972, Dubuffet delivered a speech in New York on the occasion of the sculpture's installation.
+He said: "I could not have hoped for a place better suited to this monument ...
 Indeed, this plaza, and the prodigious buildings which rise above and surrounding it, are the dramatic illustration of an extraordinary celebration of reason, logic, and calculations".